TheOriginalGeez/Cupid/README.md

 **This modlist contains sexual content and you need to be of legal age in your country**.

+**Small disclaimer:** You need to read the whole readme.
+I've tried my best to be as concise as possible.
+It is crucial that you read this in it's entirety to properly install and play the list.

 # What To Expect

 Decent graphics, good performance, a tame but comprehensive SexLab experience and plenty of extra content to explore.
 Combat is fast and challenging but very fair, you progress and level fast.
 I no longer provide support for adding anything to the list.